 The Folin-Ciocalteu method was used for the determination of tannins (Abdelhameed et al., 2021).
 The absorbance was measured at 725 nm (Tamilselvi et al., 2012).
 Distilled water was used as a blank and a set of standards of gallic acid (mg/g of extract) was used for the preparation of the standard graph (Yadav & Agarwala, 2011).

-RESULT AND DISCUSSION
+RESULTS AND DISCUSSION

 Phytochemical screening

-The phytochemical composition observed in the present study confirms the presence of diverse secondary metabolites across the three Cinnamomum species.
-The phytochemical screening of selected Cinnamomum species (Table 1) revealed the presence of various bioactive compounds known for their potential antimicrobial properties.
+The phytochemical composition observed in the present study confirms the presence of diverse secondary metabolites across the three Cinnamomum species (Table 1).
+This revealed the presence of various bioactive compounds known for their potential antimicrobial properties.
 The common presence of alkaloids, flavonoids, tannins, phenolics, glycosides, phytosterols, and terpenoids suggests a shared pharmacological basis among these plants.
 These compounds are known for their strong antioxidant properties, ability to scavenge free radicals, and antimicrobial potential (Nwozo et al., 2023).
 The high flavonoid and phenolic content of C. camphora correlates well with its strong antioxidant and anti-inflammatory potential reported in study by Fazmiya et al. (2022).
 Flavonoids are known to scavenge free radicals, regulate cell-signaling pathways, and protect against oxidative stress-induced cellular damage (Sadiq, 2023).
 Phenolic compounds, on the other hand, contribute not only to antioxidant capacity but also to antimicrobial, cardioprotective, and anticancer effects (Rahman et al., 2021).
 The dominance of these metabolites in C. camphora suggests that it could serve as a particularly effective source of natural antioxidants for pharmaceutical and nutraceutical applications.
-C. tamala, while containing much lower flavonoid content compared to C. camphora, showed moderately high phenolic concentrations.
+Cinnamomum tamala, while containing much lower flavonoid content compared to C. camphora, showed moderately high phenolic concentrations.
 This aligns with its traditional use in managing metabolic disorders such as diabetes, as phenolics are often implicated in modulating glucose metabolism and improving insulin sensitivity (Thalia and Rukundo, 2025).
 Interestingly, C. verum recorded the lowest flavonoid and phenolic content among the three species.
 However, it demonstrated the highest tannin content, which may explain its unique pharmacological applications.
 Tannins are known for their astringent properties, antimicrobial potential, and their ability to precipitate proteins, which can contribute to wound-healing and gastrointestinal benefits (Fraga-Corral et al., 2021).
 The relatively high tannin content in C. verum might be a key factor underlying its traditional use in digestive disorders and its role as a natural preservative in food systems.

 The detection of triterpenoids only in C. camphora is significant.
 Triterpenoids have been reported to possess anticancer, anti-inflammatory, and hepatoprotective properties (Sánchez-Crisóstomo et al., 2019).
 This could justify the traditional use of C. camphora in remedies for liver and inflammatory disorders.
 Similarly, the presence of quinones and anthraquinones in C. tamala and C. verum points to their potential in antimicrobial and anticancer therapies (Malik et al., 2021).
 Saponins were present in C. camphora and C. tamala extracts, while quinones and anthraquinones were present in C. tamala and C. verum extracts.
 The absence of carotenoids and anthocyanins across all three species may be attributed to the solvent used.
 Ethanol is more efficient at extracting alkaloids, phenolics, and glycosides, but less effective for pigment compounds, this suggests that other solvents, such as acetone or methanol, might be required for pigment extraction (Ngamwonglumlert et al., 2017).